Neville Keery: Career

 In 1964 Keery returned to Dublin as an Administrative Officer in the Institute of Public Administration.
 He became an active member of Fianna Fáil, then led by Taoiseach Seán Lemass, and of the Irish Film Society.
 In 1965 he moved to Trinity College Dublin (TCD) to become Assistant Careers and Appointments officer.
 In 1967 he was promoted to Assistant Secretary of TCD, was conferred with the university's MA degree, and ran unsuccessfully as a Fianna Fáil local election candidate.

 Living in the Dún Laoghaire and Rathdown constituency, in 1968 he was elected constituency delegate to the Fianna Fáil National Executive.
 He was appointed a member of the National Savings Committee.

 He stood unsuccessfully at the 1969 general election as a Fianna Fáil candidate.
 Following the election he was nominated to Seanad Éireann by the Taoiseach Jack Lynch in August 1969.
-He became an active full-time Senator and took leave of absence from TCD.
+He became a full-time Senator and took leave of absence from TCD.

-During his senate term, Keery made a notable contribution to international and European affairs.
-He was a member of the Executive Committee of the Irish Council of the European Movement, a council member of the Institute of Public Administration, a committee member of the Irish United Nations Association, and a participant in a United Nations Regional Seminar (France) and Wilton Park Conferences (UK).
+During his Seanad term, Keery made a notable contribution to international and European affairs.
+He was a member of the executive committee of the Irish Council of the European Movement, a council member of the Institute of Public Administration, a committee member of the Irish United Nations Association, and a participant in a United Nations Regional Seminar (France) and Wilton Park Conferences (UK).
 He served as a Trustee of the Irish Family Planning Association and of the Anti-Apartheid Movement in Ireland.